Møn: Unification of Denmark

 The last recorded independent ruler of the island of Møn was Hemming, son of Sigvard Snogøje (Sigvard Snake-eye) in the early 10th century, who carried out raids on other territories.
 Møn itself was subject to raids, particularly Wends from Rügen and Fehmarn.

-From 900-1000 AD forests were steadily cleared and there was a profitable trade in grain with the Baltic countries.
+From 900 to 1000 AD forests were steadily cleared and there was a profitable trade in grain with the Baltic countries.
 The relative wealth and large population of the island is indicated by the large number of churches built at that time.
 However, this wealth increased the likelihood of Vendian raids.
 This in turn led to the deliberate retention of some coastal forest areas as protection against raiders.

 The construction of the castle of Stegeborg was around 1220 in timber, then rebuilt in brick by 1245, despite this being a relatively peaceful period.
-On the death of King Valdemar II in 1241, a dispute arose over the succession, which led to the island being raided by Lubeckers who took the part of one of the claimants, Knud Duke of Blekinge who was imprisoned by his brother Erik Plovpenning (king 1241-1250) in Stegeborg.
+On the death of King Valdemar II in 1241, a dispute arose over the succession, which led to the island being raided by Lubeckers who took the part of one of the claimants, Knud Duke of Blekinge who was imprisoned by his brother Erik Plovpenning (king 1241–1250) in Stegeborg.
 The Lubeckers conquered Copenhagen, then Stege to release the Duke.
 These raids continued intermittently into the 16th century.
 The succession wars also led to further raids in 1260 when the island was seized by Prince Järmer of Rügen.
 The Germans gained rights to establish a trading outpost at Brøndhøj.
 A Norwegian, Alf Ellingsen, was also attracted by the island, defeating a defending fleet of 30 vessels to raid Møn and other islands during the reign of Erik Glipping (1259–1286).
 Glipping granted Stege a town charter, granting it sole rights to trade and tax certain commodities, which existed until 1857.

 From the middle of the 12th to the mid-17th century, Møn became a Danish crown property and was managed by a feudal lord.
 Its relative importance meant that appointments were made from the ranks of highest Danish nobility.
 The lord had responsibility for maintaining order and collecting taxes, hosting visits from royalty and important guests, and judging legal disputes.
 As a royal possession, the island was used as surety against loans made to the crown, and passed into various hands while debts remained unpaid.
 This gave the pledge holders the right to extract whatever revenue they could from the island while it remained pledged as security.
 Prince Witslav of Rügen held the island for 20 years from 1286, resulting in rebellions against him and further Norwegian raids.